cchurch/api-docs/source/includes/_api_user.md

 mobile_phone                | string        | Mobile phone number
 uid                         | string        | The identifier of the user.
 Only superusers can set this. **This field is for internal use only** owner_account_id            | string        | The unique identifier of the account that the user belongs to.
 Defaults to account of the user creating it.
 Must be an account the user has access to.
-For superusers, it can be any account, for account superusers, it can be theirs or a child account street                      | array[string] | Array of strings containing street addresses [address line 1, address line 2] city                        | string        | City state                       | string        | State/province country                     | string        | Two letter country code
+For superusers, it can be any account, for account superusers, it can be theirs or a child account street                      | array[string] | Array of strings containing street addresses ['address line 1', 'address line 2'] city                        | string        | City state                       | string        | State/province country                     | string        | Two letter country code